RSE-at-SU/RSE-at-SU/README.md

    <br>
 </blockquote>

-RSE@SU capacity and capability to **provide software engineering support** is extensible given the 'Affiliated RSE@SU Member' (ARM) model the group employs, whereby Core Staff collaborate with Members (Academic and Technical) depending on the expertise required.
+RSE@SU capacity and capability to **provide software engineering support** is extensible given the 'Affiliated RSE@SU Member' (ARM) model the group employs, whereby Core Staff collaborate with Affiliated Members (Academic and Technical) depending on the expertise required.

 In addition to conventional software engineering, RSE@SU provides access to **special expertise in hardware (e.g. wireless sensors and automation)** via collaboration with Professor Thinus Booysen (Chair of IoT at Stellenbosch University).